zaiisao/Documentation/en/Interactive Gaming/game_c.md

    ![](https://web-cdn.agora.io/docs-files/1562229434363)

 5. Upon opening the service, the following window appears.
-Click **console** to go to Agora **Dashboard**.
+Click **console** to go to Agora **Console**.

 	![](https://web-cdn.agora.io/docs-files/1562229467151)

-	The Dashboard automatically creates an Agora project.
+	The Console automatically creates an Agora project.
 Click open the project and get your Agora App ID.
 You need to pass the App ID when initializing the RtcEngine.

   ![](https://web-cdn.agora.io/docs-files/1562297985211)